cpivot/modelLearning/Book/function-train.md

 Since the code uses templates, we_ need to send a order even for kernels \(not use\)._

-## Evaluate value, Jacobian, etc
+## Evaluate, Jacobian, etc

 The code allows to evaluate :

 * The value at a given point $$\widetilde{f}(\mathbf{x})$$
 * The jacobian at a given point $$\mathbf{\nabla}_{\mathbf{X}}\widetilde{f}(\mathbf{x})$$